 Common Name: Lanceleaf Spring Beauty

-Claytonia lanceolata is a Perennial up to 0.20 metres tall.
+Claytonia lanceolata is a perennial plant that can grow up to 0.20 metres tall.

 It has edible uses.